fenton1000/mf-portfolio-five-big-boring-shop/README.md

 Back Button|Clicking this button takes the user to the home page|Clicked Back button|The home page opened Sign Out Button|Clicking this button signs out the user and returns to the home page with a sign out confirmation message|Clicked Sign Out button|Signed out the user and returned to the home page with a sign out confirmation message

+### 14.3 Fixed Bugs

+1. The hero image disappeared at 768px before the full width simpler header for mobile became active leaving a blank space in the header.

+Solution: The media query that causes the hero image to disappear on smaller screens was adjusted to commence at 767px wide and down, leading to a smooth transition from the smaller screen layout to the wider screen layout.

+This bug was raised as a PBI within the agile design process.
+Further information on the bug and solution can be found [here.](https://github.com/fenton1000/mf-portfolio-five-big-boring-shop/issues/31)

+2. The running total in the navbar for the cart showed as €10 when the cart was empty.

+Solution: The cause of the error was in the calculation of the delivery charge.
+As the delivery charge applies to totals of less than €30, and €0 is less than €30, the delivery charge is what was appearing in the running total.
+This was solved by the addition of an if statement to the calculation, setting the delivery charge to 0 when the cart total is 0.

+This bug was raised as a PBI within the agile design process.
+Further information on the bug and solution can be found [here.](https://github.com/fenton1000/mf-portfolio-five-big-boring-shop/issues/32)

+3. An error occurred in the rendering of the product templates when a new product was uploaded without an image.

+Solution: A default image was added to the media file and appropriate if statements were added to the templates so that the default "no image" image is used if a product image does not exist.

+4. An error occured in the shopping cart when rendering the template.

+Solution: This error was caused by an incorrect reference to a context variable for the image. product.image had to be replaced with the correct variable item.product.image.

+5. An error occured rendering images using the MEDIA_URL context variable.

+Solution: The django.template.context_processors.media context processor was added in the settings.py file.

+6. An error occurred when rendering the product detail page if no user was logged in due to a context variable current_user_comments being passed for the rendering of the current users comments.

+Solution: The view was changed to initially set this variable to None and then by means of an if statement update it if a user is authenticated.
+The exact use of the current_user_comments variable was later changed due to a change to the product detail page layout but it is still passed and used in the template.

+7. An error occurred where the checkout form was adding the order to the database but was not sending the payment to be processed by stripe.

+Solution: When styling the payment form an error occurred when the form was unintentionally given a second id.
+The javascript that ran the payment process relied on the first correct id but this was made redundant by the second.
+The incorrect id was removed, the styling updated to use the correct id and this allowed the javascript and therefore the payment system to work correctly.

 ## 15. Deployment

 ## 16. References and Credits